 Chetan PhalkeThese are indeed very tough times for Indian stock market investors.
 Especially for those that invested in mid- and small-cap stocks.

-We think you should do the same.
+As full-time investors and investment advisors, we ask one simple question to ourselves while re-evaluating portfolios.
+Has our investment hypothesis gone wrong or has the stock price moved in a direction opposite to what we had anticipated?We think you should do the same.
 If you have bought a certain share at fair valuation and only the price has gone down, while the hypothesis remains the same, should you be worried?
 If investors start reacting just because the price has gone down, then what’s left in any equity investments approach?

-We are more worried about the fundamentals of our portfolio companies than anything else.
+When should you start worrying?We are more worried about the fundamentals of our portfolio companies than anything else.
 We think you should worry about the falling price of a stock only if any of the below symptoms occur;

 - Valuation risk – astronomical valuations getting de-rated